darmbrust/OracleBugs/README.md

 When you submit the newly generated work item to an ExecutorCompletionService using as a Callable, the task will not operate properly / will not notify of state changes / will block indefinitely.

 http://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8166449

+Now, also documenting a second bug... where ThreadPoolExecutors don't work right with JavaFX Tasks.